AB-GR/blog/content/posts/power-of-interfaces/index.md

 IComparable<int>.CompareTo(Object? value)
 ```

-must be doing something roughly like this
+must be doing something roughly(not exactly) like this

 ```
 return this.value < (int)value ? -1 : this.value == (int)value ?
 0 : 1;